LP2X0X/PROGRAMMING/RUST/1 - Fundamental Concepts/Data Types/Scalars/Floating point.md

 ---
-tags: rust, datatype, scalar, fundamental
+tags:
+  - rust
+  - datatype
+  - scalar
+  - fundamental
 ---

 - Rust also has two primitive types for _floating-point numbers_, which are numbers with decimal points.